How Do I Schedule a COVID-19 Vaccine Appointment?

 Which vaccine will I get?
 Can I choose?

 We are not able to offer you a choice of which vaccine you’ll get.
-Cleveland Clinic is offering the two-dose Pfizer vaccine at our vaccination sites across Northeast Ohio.
+Cleveland Clinic is offering the Pfizer vaccine at our vaccination sites across Northeast Ohio.
+If you got Moderna for your first dose, we recommend you contact the site where you got your first dose to schedule your next vaccination.

 When you complete your first vaccination appointment, your second dose appointment will be scheduled for you.
-If you’ve received the Pfizer vaccine, your next appointment will be three weeks from your first appointment.
-If you’ve received the Moderna vaccine, your appointment will be four weeks from your first appointment.
+Because we are only offering the Pfizer vaccine, your next appointment will be three weeks from your first appointment.
 If you need to change your appointment, you can do so via MyChart or by calling 216.444.2538.
 If you don't have MyChart, you can schedule your second dose by phone when you make your first appointment.

 Can I bring a caregiver to my appointment?